Christopher G. Chute: Career

-In December 2014 Chute retired from Mayo Clinic, where he remains an emeritus professor.
-He became founding Chair of Biomedical Informatics at Mayo Clinic in 1988, stepping down after 20 years in that role.
-At Mayo Clinic he was Professor of Medical Informatics and Section Head.
-He was PI on a large portfolio of research including the HHS/Office of the National Coordinator (ONC) Strategic Health IT Advanced Research Projects on Secondary EHR Data Use, the ONC Beacon Community (Co-PI), the LexGrid projects, Mayo’s Clinical and Translational Science Award Informatics, and several National Institutes of Health (NIH) grants including one of the eMERGE centers from the National Human Genome Research Institute (NHGRI), which focus upon genome wide association studies against shared phenotypes derived from electronic medical records.
-Chute served as Chair of the Mayo Clinic Data Governance Committee, and on Mayo’s enterprise IT Oversight Committee.
+In December 2014 Chute retired from the Mayo Clinic, where he remains an emeritus professor, and has been honored with the Mayo Clinic Distinguished Alumnus Award.
+Chute joined Johns Hopkins University, where he became the Bloomberg Distinguished Professor in Health Informatics.
+He holds academic appointments in the School of Medicine (Division of General Internal Medicine & Division of Health Sciences Informatics), Bloomberg School of Public Health (Department of Health Policy and Management), and School of Nursing (Division of Health Informatics).
+Chute also holds various leadership roles within Johns Hopkins.
+He serves as the Chief Research Information Officer for Johns Hopkins Medicine.
+He is the Deputy Director of the Institute for Clinical and Translational Research, one of over 60 research institutions funded by the NIH Clinical and Translational Sciences Award (CTSA) program that aims to improve the way biomedical research is conducted across the United States of America.
+Chute is co-chair of the Research Subcouncil of the Johns Hopkins Data Trust.
+He also heads the Section of Biomedical Informatics and Data Science (BIDS) within the Division of General internal Medicine.

+Chute has held numerous roles in national and international health informatics organizations and committees.
 He was Chair of the International Organization for Standardization (ISO) Health Informatics Technical Committee (ISO/TC 215).
 He also served on the Health Information Technology Standards Committee for the Office of the National Coordinator in the United States Department of Health and Human Services, and the Health Level 7 Advisory Council.
-Recently held positions include Chair of the Biomedical Computing and Health Informatics study section at NIH, Chair of the Board of the HL7/FDA/NCI/CDISC BRIDG project, on the Board of the Clinical Data Interchange Standards Consortium, ANSI Healthcare Information Technology Standards Panel Board member, Chair of the US delegation to ISO TC215 for Health Informatics, Convener of Healthcare Concept Representation WG3 within the TC215, Co-chair of the HL7 Vocabulary Committee, Chair of the International Medical Informatics Association WG6 on Medical Concept Representation, American Medical Informatics Association Board member, and multiple other NIH biomedical informatics study sections as chair or member.
+Chute has also served as Chair of the Biomedical Computing and Health Informatics study section at NIH, Chair of the Board of the HL7/FDA/NCI/CDISC BRIDG project, on the Board of the Clinical Data Interchange Standards Consortium, ANSI Healthcare Information Technology Standards Panel Board member, Chair of the US delegation to ISO TC215 for Health Informatics, Convener of Healthcare Concept Representation WG3 within the TC215, Co-chair of the HL7 Vocabulary Committee, Chair of the International Medical Informatics Association WG6 on Medical Concept Representation, American Medical Informatics Association Board member, and multiple other NIH biomedical informatics study sections as chair or member.
+He is presently on the Board of the HL7 Vulcan FHIR Accelerator for Translational Informatics.